pingcap/dm/docs/RFCS/20190906_flow_control.md

 )
 ```

-We define a `FlowControl` interface, which is used to give a reasonable concurrency value based on the congestion stage, the historical and current data flow indicators.
 We can use different congestion algorithm, just to implement the `FlowControl` interface.

 ```go
 type CongestionIndicator struct {